 A: Although Snap! was deeply inspired by Scratch, and the earlier version BYOB was an extension to the Scratch 1.4 source code, it is not our goal to be exactly like Scratch.

 Some Scratch features are super useful in building a large category of projects; cloud variables are an example.
 Sooner or later, Snap! will have something equivalent in power, although not necessarily using the same design.
-Other Scratch features are fun for a smaller category of projects; motion detection using your computer’s camera is an example.
-We might get around to that someday, but it’s not high on our priority list.
+Other Scratch features are fun for a smaller category of projects; we adopt some but not others, and some sooner than others.

 In some cases, you can build missing Scratch features as Snap! custom blocks.

 Q: Isn't it against the Scratch Terms of Service to modify Gobo as the basis for the Alonzo mascot?

 A: We are friends of the Scratch Team.
 We have their permission.
 Don't worry.

 A: He's named after Alonzo Church, one of the two founders of computer science, along with Alan Turing.
 He invented the idea of using functions as data, which is one of the central features of Snap!.